The Geospatial Council of Australia

 Spatial Digital Twins

 Spatial digital twins are rapidly emerging as a powerful tool for managing complex physical systems in the digital world.
-With their ability to provide an accurate and up-to-date representation of physical spaces, spatial digital twins are transforming the way we design, operate, and manage a wide range of systems, from smart cities and transportation networks to manufacturing facilities and building complexes.
+With their ability to provide an accurate and up-to-date representation of physical spaces, digital twins are transforming the way we design, operate and manage a wide range of systems, from smart cities and transportation networks to manufacturing facilities and building complexes.
 As the technology continues to evolve, spatial digital twins have the potential to transform how we interact with and understand the world around us.

-In summary the SDT-SIG aims to:
+The SDT-SIG aims to:

 • Facilitate inclusive and collaborative partnerships – locally, nationally and globally

-• Enable access to information collected and shared by participants including knowledge of what information exists, and how and where to find it
+• Enable access to information collected and shared by participants including knowledge of what information exists, and how and where to find it.